DennisPing/Windows-10-Cpp-MinGW64/README.md

 ### Option 1: You want to distribute the .exe program.

 If you want to distribute a prebuilt .exe program, you should include the .dll libraries within the program files.
-This way, the user does not need to go find the .dll libraries themselves.
+Otherwise, a normal user will never be able to find & link the .dll libraries.
+You either provide all the necessary .dll  in one package, or you create a Windows installer (lmao).

 1. Copy/paste all the MinGW .dll files into your project `/bin` or `/build` folder which contains the prebuilt .exe program.
 2. For example, my .dll file location is: `C:\ProgramData\chocolatey\lib\mingw\tools\install\mingw64\bin`.